Rules and Regulations

 (2) Teams are not allowed to agree a date that falls after the deadline for their official match unless allowed by the tournament administration.

-(1) Maps and factions will be determined in advance throughout the tournament except for the finals using a random number generator.
-Each match includes one closed and one open map.
+(1) Maps and factions will be determined in advance throughout the tournament except for the finals.

 (2) For the finals, teams will determine the maps during a pick and ban event.
 Picks and bans will be done in the following order: Team A bans, Team B bans, Team A bans, Team B bans, Team B picks, Team A picks.
 Factions will be determined in advance using a random number generator.